ST10450068/MyHistoryAgApp/README.md

    - After implementing the solution, thorough testing is essential to ensure that the application functions as expected under various scenarios, including valid and invalid inputs.
    - Refinement may involve improving the user interface, optimizing code efficiency, handling edge cases, and incorporating user feedback to enhance overall usability and performance.

-By following this approach, you can develop a robust and user-friendly "World Age App" that effectively matches user input with historical figures and provides relevant information based on their ages.

 # Utilisation of GitHub and GitHub actions.
 GitHub and GitHub Actions have revolutionized the way software development workflows are managed and executed.
 Here's an expanded explanation of their utilization: